 Templates and Design.
 Much has been written over as many years as email marketing has been around to demonstrate the capability of a good design over mediocre ones.
 We don’t hope to compete with their advice, but suffice to say that there is a point where all the A/B testing in the world, needs to reach a point where you know what you do and how to do it.

 Personalisation.
-McKinsey, the globally acclaimed research company, offer that personalisation is not only a crucial capability, it’s one that punches above its weight, no matter whether the company is a digital native, a brick-and-mortar player, or a behind-the-scenes producer or supplier it out-classes all others.
+McKinsey, the globally acclaimed research company, offers that personalisation is not only a crucial capability, it’s one that punches above its weight, no matter whether the company is a digital native, a brick-and-mortar player, or a behind-the-scenes producer or supplier it out-classes all others.
 They confirm that predictive personalisation achieves 20x the return of all other marketing elements combined.
-This is where advancements in email marketing has got.
+This is where advancements in email marketing have got.

 Why is predictive personalisation so important to email marketing?

 Consumers don’t just want personalisation, they demand it.
 With store and product loyalty more elusive, getting it right matters.
-Roughly 75 percent of consumers tried a new shopping behaviour in the last 18 months, and more than 80 percent of those intend to continue with new behaviour.
+Roughly 75 per cent of consumers tried a new shopping behaviour in the last 18 months, and more than 80 per cent of those intend to continue with new behaviour.

-Furthermore, research found that companies that excel at personalisation generate 40 percent more revenue from those activities than average players.
+Furthermore, research found that companies that excel at personalisation generate 40 per cent more revenue from those activities than average players.
 Across all industries, shifting to top-quartile performance in personalisation would generate over $1 trillion in value.
 Players who are leaders in personalisation achieve outcomes by tailoring offerings and outreach to the right individual at the right moment with the right experiences.

 How does predictive personalisation achieve so much?

 The main reason retailers continue to use segmentation is because it’s easy.
-It is not viable for even the most competent marketing staff to have the time to drill down to each individual customer, especially if you have millions of people people to look after.
+It is not viable for even the most competent marketing staff to have the time to drill down to each customer, especially if you have millions of people to look after.
 It can’t be done, or so you may think, that was until predictive personalisation came along.

 It must involve going to them, to capture, entreat and nurture their attention away from all the myriad of interests clawing them away.
 To invite them back to your site to buy, again and again.
-The degree of your success of this has, and remains, the most effective focus of all ecommerce marketing disciplines.
+The degree of your success in this has, and remains, the most effective focus of all ecommerce marketing disciplines.
 It is the leading provocateur of interaction, and therefore one that enjoys familiarity, which consumers verify by subscribing to your site.

 How to make predictive personalisation work for you